 Signs of Water Intrusion

-If you notice any discoloration in the ceiling, walls or around windows, it is likely there is a water leak.
+Any water intrusion will be a red flag you will want to avoid.
+If you notice any discoloration in the ceiling, walls, or around windows, it is likely there is a water leak.
 Sustained water intrusion can lead to mold growing in the property.
 If the home has signs of random painting that has been done in just one area and not an entire wall, then there may be prior water leaks or water staining in the area.

 If you note new paint in only one area, then there is a possibility that a material defect is being covered up.
 An educated Realtor will point this out to a home buyer.